MicrosoftDocs/azure-docs/articles/service-bus/service-bus-php-how-to-use-topics-subscriptions.md

 > [AZURE.NOTE] Your PHP installation must also have the [OpenSSL extension](http://php.net/openssl) installed and enabled.

-In this topic, you will use service features which can be called within a PHP application locally, or in code running within an Azure web role, worker role, or website.
+This article describes how to use service features which can be called within a PHP application locally, or in code running within an Azure web role, worker role, or website.

 ## Get the Azure client libraries